HomeTriviaFood & CultureBánh Mì

 4.

-The banh mi baguette is made with rice flour, giving it a lighter, crispier texture than French bread.
+Many bánh mì baguettes are made with rice flour, which gives them a lighter, crispier texture than traditional French bread.

 Click to reveal answer ›